-Suboxone is an FDA-approved medication used to treat people with opioid use disorders.
-Taking their prescribed daily dose of Suboxone helps minimize opioid withdrawal symptoms and reduce their cravings for opioids during recovery.
+Suboxone is an FDA-approved medication used to treat patients with opioid use disorders.
+Taking a daily prescribed dose of Suboxone may help minimize opioid withdrawal symptoms and reduce cravings for opioids during recovery.

 Suboxone, a combination medication containing Buprenorphine and Naloxone, is one of the main medications used for medication-assisted therapy (MAT) for opiate addiction.
 Suboxone works by tightly binding to the same receptors in the brain as other opiates, such as heroin, morphine, and oxycodone.
 MATs have been shown to lower the risk of fatal overdoses by approximately 50%.

 Buprenorphine is an opioid partial agonist-antagonist, meaning it mimics some of the effects of opioid drugs.
-When a person is recovering from opiate or prescription opioid abuse, Buprenorphine helps stop withdrawal symptoms from emerging.
-Buprenorphine is effective in re-establishing normal brain function and preventing relapse.
-While Naloxone is an opioid antagonist, It will counteract the depressing effects of opioids on the lungs and central nervous system so that one can maintain normal breathing.
-Adding Naloxone to Buprenorphine helps to prevent misuse or diversion of the Buprenorphine.
+When a person is recovering from opiate or prescription opioid abuse, Buprenorphine helps prevent withdrawal symptoms from emerging and helps in re-establishing normal brain function and preventing relapse.
+Although Naloxone is an opioid antagonist, it will counteract the depressing effects of opioids on the lungs and central nervous system so that one can maintain normal breathing.
+Additionally, Naloxone ro Buprenorphine also helps to prevent misuse or diversion of the Buprenorphine.

 Most opioid panels test for two specific metabolites: morphine, and 6-acetylmorphine, the latter unique to heroin.
 However, some substances are not as easy to detect, such as the case with Buprenorphine, the opioid ingredient in Suboxone, which will not appear in an opioid drug test.
 Buprenorphine is a synthetic opioid, not an opiate, and does not metabolize as morphine, so it will not appear on a general opiate or opioid panel.

-Although Buprenorphine is similar to opioids, it is sufficiently distinct in structure to morphine that it essentially shows no reactivity in commonly marketed morphine-specific immunoassays.
-Detection of Buprenorphine requires entirely separate immunoassays specific for this compound, or another sort of testing, such as liquid chromatography-tandem mass spectrometry, which is expensive.
+Although Buprenorphine is like an opioid, it is sufficiently distinctive in structure to morphine that it essentially shows no reactivity in commonly marketed morphine-specific immunoassays.
+Detection of Buprenorphine requires separate immunoassays specific for this compound, or another sort of testing, such as liquid chromatography-tandem mass spectrometry, which can be very expensive.

 Most pre-employment and probation tests are the "Five-panel" variety that tests for opiates, amphetamines, methamphetamines, marijuana, and cocaine.
-Suboxone will NOT show up on these tests.
-It will only be detected in a 12-panel urine test or if specifically tested for.
+Suboxone will NOT show up on these tests and might only be detected in a 12-panel urine test or if specific testing is done for sure purposes.